pual/couchbase-mobile-portal/README.md

 ```

 To contribute to Guides, API references or REST APIs, read the following.
 You don't need to build the site locally.
 Just find the content that needs editing and submit a pull request.

-## Guides

-Part of the documentation is currently written in markdown.
-The documentation that has already been converted to markdown is located in `md-docs/ready`.

-The documentation not yet in markdown is written in XML in `docs/src/guides`.

 ### Code tabs